 Targeted users are tourists and venue visitors in Germany.

 Service/ system concept

-Galileorama will offer visitors/customers VR 360° panorama media of touristic and retail venues.
+Galileorama offers visitors/customers VR 360° panorama media of touristic and retail venues.
 It is built upon the indoor navigation solution by contagt which consists of a mobile frontend, a web-backend with basic geo-fencing engine, and a REST API.

 Galileorama includes the following new services:

 - A geo-reference backend component, with which the VR media data is geo-tagged on a map and managed.
 The media content is linked with geo-coordinates (longitude, latitude) and floors (for indoor usage).

 - A playback component for VR media to be integrated into the current web and mobile solutions.
 The component allows for viewing the VR content in an intuitive way controlled by sensor alignment data of the smartphone (Smartphone-based VR glasses).

 A location trigger component for automatically offering VR content in certain locations, which is connected to the multi-data-fusion positioning algorithms for indoors/outdoors using Galileo, GPS, Bluetooth beacons, WiFi, and smartphone sensors.

 Space Added Value